Skip to main content

 document.querySelector('#myButton').addEventListener('click', buttonClickHandler);

-API Requests: When building functions for making API calls that require certain parameters to be fixed, currying allows you to create dedicated methods for specific endpoints easily.
+API Requests: When building functions for making API calls requiring specific parameters to be fixed, currying allows you to easily create dedicated methods for specific endpoints.

-Middleware Functions: In frameworks like Express.js and libraries like redux, you can use currying to build middleware that requires a specific setup, making your code cleaner and more modular.
+Middleware Functions: In frameworks like Express.js and libraries like redux, you can use currying to build middleware, which requires a specific setup, making your code cleaner and more modular.

 Examples: